 Key Contributions

-- Operationalises Bossetta’s (2018) digital architecture framework into four analytical categories (media type, slogan integration, content origin, temporal integration).
+- Operationalises Bossetta’s digital architecture framework into four concrete analytical categories (media type, slogan-integrated references, content origin, temporal/cross-posting integration).

-- Offers one of the first close readings of a Swedish party’s strategic use of TikTok.
+- Provides one of the first analyses of a Swedish party’s strategic TikTok use in an election campaign.

 Methods